 Wisconsin Department of Public Instruction.

-How does the McKinney-Vento Act define “unaccompanied youth”?
+How does the McKinney-Vento Act define “unaccompanied homeless youth”?
 Is there an age range?

-Unaccompanied youth is defined as a homeless child or youth not in the physical custody of a parent or guardian.
+Unaccompanied homeless youth are defined as a homeless child or youth not in the physical custody of a parent or guardian.
 The McKinney-Vento Act does not provide an age range.
-Unaccompanied youth and children include young people who have been thrown out of their homes, run away from home, and/or been abandoned by parents or guardians.
+Unaccompanied homeless youth and children include young people who have been thrown out of their homes, run away from home, and/or been abandoned by parents or guardians.

 Are youth who refuse to live at home considered homeless?

 Yes, if the parents are not fulfilling parental responsibilities, which usually includes financial support.
 In addition to young children living without their parents, at least 1.7 million youth run away from home annually due to family conflict, abuse, and neglect or are thrown out of their homes.

 What are the educational rights for unaccompanied homeless youth and children?